 We had hoped….we all have those times in our lives when we feel like risking hope has failed us.
 You hear it all the time….a couple retires in hopes of spending the golden years traveling together only to have one die unexpectedly.
 A person works hard and invests wisely in hopes of a secure financial future only to have some unforeseen event bring everything crashing around them.
 Couples marry in hopes of living happily ever and yet we can look at statistics and see that so often these dreams fall short.

 Yes, hope is a risk.
 But only if we limit hope to our own satisfied expectations.
-Just as Jesus led the disciples to a larger vision of hope through his presence, patience, and love, we too our led beyond our disappointments to a larger vision of hope.
-How many times in your life have you looked back over the disappointments of your life and seen a gift of new life, new insight, new growth that you would not have gained in any other way.
+Just as Jesus led the disciples to a larger vision of hope through his presence, patience, and love, we too are led beyond our disappointments to a larger vision of hope.
+How many times in your life have you looked back over the disappointments of your history and seen a gift of new life, new insight, new growth that you would not have gained in any other way.
 Or you think of the hard times you have gone through when all hope seemed lost only to be surrounded by loved ones who carried you in hope until you were ready to once again carry your own.
-Hope is strongest when it’s practice in community.
+Hope is strongest when it is practiced in community.